Walter Noetico: Art activities

-Noetico being quite a singular Artist, philosopher and intellectualist, thinks that the Art is a cultural value which belongs to all humankind, and not just to a few privileged ones, who tend to commercialise art.
-Believing that the true, real Art belongs only to the spiritual sphere, instead of selling his work to major Art Museums worldwide, Noetico has expressed his wish to donate all of his works to the entire Human Race, in order to honor the diffusion of Art and Culture in the world.
+Noetico is an artist, philosopher and intellectualist, who believes that art has an inherent cultural and spiritual value and should not be commercialised.
+Instead of selling his work to major Art Museums, Noetico has expressed a wish to place his works in the public domain.

 Writing

 Simultaneously with artistic creations, in 1976 NOETICO published his philosophical novel: Capobranco ("Herd Head") (IPH Publisher Milano).

 In 2013, in homage to the third centenary of birth of French Philosopher of the 18th Century, Denis Diderot, he published a book: "Diderot's Dream " ("Il Sogno di Diderot"), Fiacolla Publisher, Ragusa, Italy.